 - Fixed Dental Implant Bridge – This is essentially the same as a conventional fixed dental bridge, except the abutment teeth are replaced by dental implants.

 - Removable Dental Bridge (Commonly Referred to as a Removable Partial Denture) – The missing teeth are attached to a metal framework by pink denture acrylic.
 The removable partial denture is supported by attachments to natural teeth or dental crowns and is held in place by metal clasps.
 While less costly, they are also less pleasing to look at.
 They are not esthetic, as the pink denture acrylic and the metal clasps show when you smile.
 Also, they are much less stable and place external stress and torque on the abutment teeth (teeth the clasps are hooked on to).
 This can lead to increased risk of decay and loosening of the abutment teeth leading to premature additional tooth loss.

-We invite you to call Oral Dynamics at 610-435-5707 today and set up a visit with our dentist, Dr. Michael Rowland, to learn more about dental bridges in Allentown, Pennsylvania.
+We invite you to call Advanced Oral Dynamics at 610-435-5707 today and set up a visit with our dentist, Dr. Tejas Patel, to learn more about dental bridges in Allentown, Pennsylvania.